nicklockwood/ShapeScript/docs/ios/expressions.md

 ## Equality and Comparison

-In addition to the standard arithmetic operators, ShapeScript also has equality and comparison operators, which can be used in [conditional logic](control-flow.md#if-else).
-The following infix comparison operators are supported:
+ShapeScript includes the following equality and comparison operators, which can be used in [conditional logic](control-flow.md#if-else):

 Symbol         | Name                  | Function
 :------------- | :-------------------- |:--------------------------------------